Entertainment

 • Genre: Memoir / Psychology / Philosophy

-• Why Read It: To understand resilience, purpose, and the human capacity to find meaning in suffering.
+• Why Read It: To understand resilience, purpose, and the human capacity for finding meaning in suffering.

 The Alchemist By Paulo Coelho | Image: Supplied